pmq20/node-packer/node/doc/api/http.md

 connections closed.

-After this event is emitted, the request's socket will not have a `'data'` event listener, meaning you will need to bind to it in order to handle data sent to the server on that socket.
+After this event is emitted, the request's socket will not have a `'data'` event listener, meaning it will need to be bound in order to handle data sent to the server on that socket.

 ### Event: 'connection'